Prospecting lays the foundation for success in the commercial real estate industry.

 Once you have identified target properties, you can begin to analyze the ownership records of those properties and build a list of property owners (see below).

 LinkedIn Sales Navigator

-The tool also comes with lead recommendations, seamless CRM integration, and the ability to send InMail’s directly to property owners.
+The tool also comes with lead recommendations, seamless CRM integration, and the ability to send InMail’s directly to users—i.e. property owners.

 Once you have used Reonomy or LinkedIn to find the perfect target properties, the next step is to fully understand the owners.
 Then, using the comprehensive contact information, build a list of those that are most valuable to your business.

 Once you have the strategies in place to consistently find target properties, you need to provide yourself with the tools to build lists of property owners so you can prioritize and prep for outreach.

-The easiest way to build a targeted list of property owners is to use the results you’ve generated from your Reonomy property search.
+The easiest way to research and build a targeted list of property owners is to use the results you’ve generated in your Reonomy property search.

 To build a list of property owners with Reonomy, first, you may want to analyze the owner profiles of your target properties.
 You can accomplish this task by visiting their individual property profile pages.

 In any property profile page, simply click the Ownership tab to see the owner details and contact information associated with the property at-hand.

 Once you’ve done so, you can label that property as one you’d like to export.

 Whatever the case, by simply clicking the Export button on your search page, a Reonomy list of target properties quickly becomes a downloaded CSV that’s ready to be uploaded to your CRM.

 Having a CRM is an integral part of maintaining your prospect list and outreach.

 Salesforce simplifies the commercial real estate prospecting process by allowing you to easily manage your prospects and track your outreach and marketing campaigns, all from one database.

 Salesforce can easily be integrated with your email provider, making for easy transfer of data all around, and making for easier and more efficient communication with all of your prospects.

 Connecting with Property Owners